BIOS Flashing Guide¶

 Flashing Methods¶

-There are two ways to flash the BIOS:
+There are three ways to flash the BIOS:

 Method 1: USB Flashing (Recommended)¶